Skip to content

 Background & Motivation

-1. Background: Vision-language models (VLMs) such as CLIP have achieved remarkable success in zero-shot image recognition by aligning images and text in a shared semantic space, enabling recognition of arbitrary categories without task-specific training.
-Concept Bottleneck Models (CBMs), meanwhile, provide interpretable reasoning through a human-defined concept layer, but require concept annotations and cannot generalize to unseen categories.
+1. Background: Vision-Language Models (VLMs) like CLIP have achieved great success in zero-shot image recognition by aligning images and text into a shared semantic space, enabling the recognition of arbitrary categories without task-specific training.
+Simultaneously, Concept Bottleneck Models (CBMs) provide interpretable reasoning via an intermediate layer of human-defined concepts but rely on concept annotations and fail to generalize to unseen categories.

-2. Limitations of Prior Work: CLIP's high-dimensional embeddings are entangled black boxes—users cannot understand why the model associates a given image with a particular label.
-Although CBMs are interpretable, they require concept supervision and are limited to a closed-world setting.
-SpLiCE decomposes CLIP embeddings into concept combinations but requires per-image optimization (59× slower than CLIP), while Z-CBM demands a large concept vocabulary and expensive regression.
+2. Limitations of Prior Work: The high-dimensional embeddings of CLIP are entangled black boxes—users cannot understand why a model associates an image with a specific label.
+While CBMs are interpretable, they require concept supervision and are restricted to a closed world (fixed set of categories).
+SpLiCE decomposes CLIP embeddings into concept compositions but requires image-wise optimization (59x slower than CLIP), and Z-CBM requires large concept libraries and expensive regressions.

-3. Key Challenge: Interpretability and open-world generalization appear to be mutually exclusive—CBMs offer interpretability but lack generalization, while CLIP generalizes but is not interpretable.
+3. Key Challenge: Interpretability and open-world generalization capability seem mutually exclusive—CBMs offer interpretability but lack generalization, while CLIP generalizes but lacks interpretability.

-4. Goal: How can CLIP's zero-shot capability be preserved while making its predictions explainable through human-understandable concepts?
+4. Goal: How can CLIP's zero-shot capabilities be maintained while making its predictions explainable through human-understandable concepts?

-5. Key Insight: CLIP's internal representations may already implicitly encode human-understandable semantic structure, requiring only an appropriate projection to "decode" it.
+5. Key Insight: The internal representations of CLIP may already implicitly encode human-understandable semantic structures, requiring only an appropriate projection to "decode" them.

-6. Core Idea: Learn a single linear projection matrix \(A\) to jointly map CLIP image and text embeddings into a predefined concept space, using a matching loss to preserve interpretability and a reconstruction loss to maintain semantic fidelity.
+6. Core Idea: Learn a single linear projection matrix \(A\) to jointly map CLIP image-text embeddings into a predefined concept space, maintaining interpretability with a matching loss and semantic faithfulness with a reconstruction loss.

 Method